FAQ's

 Resources & The Resource Center

 The Resource section is where educators and parents can find additional supports within the Hub for student learning.
-This section includes the Resource Center, My Saved Resources, and grade-level charts.
-Available resources in the Resource Center include downloadable passages, math materials, and more all with the ability to save to personalized lists.
+This section includes the Resource Center and My Saved Resources.
+Available resources in the Resource Center include downloadable passages, word lists, and more all with the ability to save to personalized lists.

 - short a